kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

    - I will use the `tx` function in an API if I have to call **many** queries that depends on each other.
    - If I'm making a **single** query, I will use the `query` function.

 And that's it!
-Now you got a database to work with for your local development :rocket:
+Now you got a database to work with for your local development 🚀

 #### Usage